LizzieLaShark/WekaS1/review/README.md

 </head>
 ```

+Note: For CSS class and ID names, use "train-case".
+That's all lower case with words separated by hyphens.
+So `website-title` not `WebsiteTitle`.
+You'll be learning many different styles for different uses (the style you used is called PascalCase or BumpyCase or sometimes UpperCamelCase).
+Each language has it's own rules.
+Joy, eh?

 Can you see the difference?
 (Again, some people cannot, so let us know now if you can't.)
 Go back through your `index.html` file line by line and try cleaning it up.

 Also, be very careful about what goes into what.
 The arrangement of HTML is always an `<html>` element split into a `<head>` element and a `<body>` element.
 Invisible code goes into the head (metadata).
 Visible code goes into the body.
 But everything goes into *either* the head or the body.
 Like this: